 The problem, of course, is that for local news, we have no other options.
 So, we Singaporeans have to read the ST et al, or resign ourselves to living under a shell.
 No doubt, I do find some of the stories interesting.
-And we have some very talented writers, including Carolyn Hong, Deepika Shetty, and Rohit Brijnath.
+And we have some decent writers, including Carolyn Hong and Rohit Brijnath.
 But they face the same limitations that all journalists here do.

 Thankfully, the advent of the Internet has led to the rise of other credible news sources, such as The Online Citizen (where I occasionally contribute).
 Sadly, these do not have the resources or readership to seriously challenge the incumbents.

 However, what frustrates me is that whenever I get into a discussion about Singapore’s media with somebody, I find it hard to articulate exactly what I mean.
 It’s easy to say “pro-government bias” or “sloppy journalism”, but unless I have concrete examples, the conversation ends quickly.
 Worse, without solid evidence, those people who love our media can easily accuse me of being anti-SPH or anti-Mediacorp.
 Which is also silly—the only thing I am against is poor journalism.

 So, because of all that, I have decided to make a safe, accessible repository here of six instances of poor journalism.
 What is interesting is that they each reflect a different kind of problem.